Previous Up Next

 mu, sigma = hypo

-# compute log likelihood of xbar, given hypo
+# compute log likelihood of m, given hypo

 self.Incr(hypo, loglike)

-On my not-very-fast computer, this computation takes only a few seconds, and the result agrees with the “exact” result with about 5 digits of precision.
+On my computer this function processes the entire dataset in about a second, and the result agrees with the exact result with about 5 digits of precision.

 We are almost ready to look at results, but we have one more problem to deal with.
 There are a number of outliers in this dataset that are almost certainly errors.
 For example, there are three adults with reported height of 61 cm, which would place them among the shortest living adults in the world.
 At the other end, there are four women with reported height 229 cm, just short of the tallest women in the world.

 It is not impossible that these values are correct, but it is unlikely, which makes it hard to know how to deal with them.
-But since we are trying to estimate variability, we have to get it right, since these extreme values have a disproportionate effect on the estimates.
+And we have to get it right, because these extreme values have a disproportionate effect on the estimated variability.

-Because ABC is based on summary statistics, rather than the entire data set, we can make it more robust by choosing summary statistics that are robust in the presence of outliers.
-Specifically, rather than use the sample mean and standard deviation, we can use the median and an inter-percentile range.
-For example, the inter-quartile range (IQR) is the difference between the 25th and 75th percentiles.
+Because ABC is based on summary statistics, rather than the entire dataset, we can make it more robust by choosing summary statistics that are robust in the presence of outliers.
+For example, rather than use the sample mean and standard deviation, we could use the median and inter-quartile range (IQR), which is the difference between the 25th and 75th percentiles.

-More generally, we can compute an inter-percentile range that spans a given fraction of the distribution, p:
+More generally, we could compute an inter-percentile range (IPR) that spans any given fraction of the distribution, p:

 cdf = thinkbayes.MakeCdfFromList(xs)